ankaAR/bestiario5e/_creatures/erinyes.md

 ***Longsword.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies, un objetivo.
 Impacto: 8 (1d8 + 4) slashing damage, or 9 (1d10 + 4) slashing damage if used with two hands, plus 13 (3d8) poison damage.

 ***Longbow.*** Ranged Weapon Attack: +7 to hit, range 150/600 pies, un objetivo.
-Impacto: 7 (1d8 + 3) piercing damage plus 13 (3d8) poison damage, and the target must succeed on a DC 14 Constitution saving throw or be poisoned.
+Impacto: 7 (1d8 + 3) puntos de daño perforante plus 13 (3d8) poison damage, and the target must succeed on a DC 14 Constitution saving throw or be poisoned.
 The poison lasts until it is removed by the lesser restoration spell or similar magic.

 ***Variant: Rope of Entanglement.*** Some erinyes carry a rope of entanglement (detailed in the Dungeon Master's Guide).
 When such an erinyes uses its Multiattack, the erinyes can use the rope in place of two of the attacks.